udogukay/DevOps/Simple CI-CD setup with Jenkins and Apache Tomcat.md

 # Requirements
-- Two RHEL instances; one for Tomcat and another for Jenkins
+- Two EC2 RHEL instances; one for Tomcat and another for Jenkins
-- Simple Java project
+- Simple Java project on github
 - AWS Firewall exceptions for ports 8080 and 8090